 The law provides for freedom of internal movement, foreign travel, emigration, and repatriation, and the government routinely respected these rights.

-Since 2015 the law permits the home secretary administratively to impose “Temporary Exclusion Orders” (TEOs) on a returning UK citizen or others with a right to live in the UK if the home secretary reasonably suspects the individual in question is, or has been, involved in terrorism-related activity and reasonably considers it necessary to protect persons in the UK from a risk of terrorism.
+The law permits the home secretary to impose “Temporary Exclusion Orders” (TEOs) on returning UK citizens or legal residents if the home secretary reasonably suspects the individual in question is or was involved in terrorism-related activity and considers the exclusion necessary to protect persons in the UK from a risk of terrorism.
 TEOs impose certain obligations on the repatriates, such as periodic reporting to police.
 The measure requires a court order and is subject to judicial oversight and appeal.
-Home Secretary Rudd confirmed in May that only one TEO has been issued since their 2015 introduction.
+Home Secretary Sajid Javid confirmed the Home Office served nine TEOs in 2017.

 The government cooperated with the Office of the UN High Commissioner for Refugees and other humanitarian organizations in providing protection and assistance to refugees, asylum seekers, stateless persons, or other persons of concern.

 Abuse of Migrants, Refugees, and Stateless Persons: Home Office officials have the power to detain asylum seekers and unauthorized migrants who do not enter the asylum system.
+There was no maximum time limit for the use of detention.
 Immigration detention was used to establish a person’s identity or basis of claim, to remove a person from the country, or to avoid a person’s noncompliance with any conditions attached to a grant of temporary admission/release.

 Protection of Refugees